StrangeGirlMurph/obsidian-wikipedia-search/docs/settings.md

 ### Auto-select single response queries

 Whether or not to automatically select the response to a query when there is only one article to choose from.
-For example when you select someones name and want to hyperlink it to the persons Wikipedia article this feature will automatically select the article when there is only one article related to that name.
+For example when you select someones name and want to hyperlink it to the persons article this feature will automatically select the article when there is only one article related to that name.

 Default: `false`